 - Due to space constraints, a maximum of three (3) individuals from the organization/department may staff the table at any time.
 At least one individual is required to be behind the table at all times.

 Process for reserving residence hall space for tabling:

 - The appropriate Housing & Residence Life staff member will approve, deny, or detail any modifications required and will inform the sponsoring organization/department of any required changes via e-mail.
-No request for tabling made in-person or by telephone will be honored.
+No request for tabling made in person or by telephone will be honored.

 - If an organization has an outside space reserved and it rains, the tables are not permitted to be moved into the residence hall lobbies.
 An alternate reservation will need to be made for another time.

 - The sponsoring organization/department must secure the delivery and pick-up of the table being used by coordinating with Facilities Management by submitting a 2Fix request.
-Tables and chair cannot obstruct exits and/or pathways in the residence halls.
+Tables and chairs cannot obstruct exits and/or pathways in the residence halls.